curiousdannii/if-decompiler/glulxtoc/README.md

 - No functions in RAM
 - Functions and strings can't be interleaved - will stop decoding once the first string is found
 - No 1 and 2 byte locals
-- Computed branch and jump offsets are only supported when you supply an Inform debug file
 - Inter-function branches are only supported when you manually set the target function as unsafe
 - State changing opcodes (save, restart, etc) within functions called by strings